josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/🫀🕸️_Information_Is_Experienced/📼_Politicians_Gone_Wild/🛶_Flag_It_Yourself/📍_Postcard_List/🇫🇰_falkland_islands.md

 The Falkland Islands are not only sheep and war memory.

-The modern economy includes fisheries, agriculture, tourism, public services, and resource questions, including oil exploration and development debates.
+The modern economy includes fisheries, agriculture, tourism, public services, and now a substantially more concrete oil-development question.

 Fisheries are especially significant.

+On **10 December 2025**, the Falkland Islands Government recorded Final Investment Decisions for phases 1 and 2 of the northern Sea Lion development area.

+This means the oil paragraph can no longer live indefinitely in the comfortable drawer labelled:

+> "interesting prospect, perhaps one day."

+It is now a live commercial and political issue.

 This matters because sovereignty disputes are not only about flags and memory.